-For Free Distribution and Use League of Illinois Bicyclists About This Map This map was produced by the League of Illinois Bicyclists with input from the Springfield Bicycle Club and other local cyclists.
-It is intended to encourage bicycling as a healthy and enjoyable form of recreation and an energy-efficent, economical, and non-polluting form of transportation.
-The map identifies off-road trails and suggests on-road routes for bicycle travel throughout the Springfield area.
-The roads shown in the network are rated using three relative levels of cyclist comfort.
+For Free Distribution by Ride Illinois

+About This Map This map was produced by Ride Illinois with input from Bi-State

+Regional Commission, the local municipalities, as well as local cyclists.
+It is intended to encourage bicycling as a healthy and enjoyable form of recreation and an energy-efficient, economical, and non-polluting form of transportation.
+The map identifies paved off-road trails and suggested on-road routes for bicycle travel throughout the Quad Cities area.
+The roads shown in the network are rated using two relative levels of cyclist comfort.
 These ratings are to be used by adult cyclists who have at least a moderate level of traffic tolerance.
 (Other cyclists may choose other routes appropriate for their abilities.)

 As much as possible, roads with lower traffic volume and speed, ample width, and fewer stop signs are identified as preferred routes.
-Intersections with stoplights were preferred for crossing the busiest streets (intersections with an asterisk indicate difficult, unsignalized crossings).
-Though some streets may be less than ideal, local cyclists judged them as the best available in an area.
-Map users are encouraged to use the safety tips on this page to become a more skilled, confident and safe rider.
-LIB would like to thank the Springfield Bicycle Club and our advertisers for their financial support of this effort.
-Additional thanks goes to the City of Aurora, IL for the use of their map design template and to Sangamon County GIS for base map data.
-(Portions of this document are copyright 2003-2011, Sangamon County GIS.)
+Intersections with stoplights were preferred for crossing the busiest streets.
+However, some streets may be less than ideal, local cyclists judged them as the best available in an area.
+Map users are encouraged to use the safety tips on this page to become a more skilled, confident, and safe rider.
+Ride Illinois would like to thank Bi-State Regional Commission, the cities of Coal Valley, East Moline, Hampton, Milan, Moline, Rock Island, Silvis, IL, and, Bettendorf, Davenport, and Riverdale, IA, the Quad Cities Bicycle Club, and our advertisers for their support of this effort.
+Additional thanks goes to the City of Aurora, IL for the use of their map design template.
+Copyright "Ride Illinois 2016"